IMG_7601_Rob_CR.JPG

 This blog will be focused primarily on a discussion of the impact that having a better understanding of Isaiah would have on our culture.

-Of course the most important and direct impact of this website, is that readers of Isaiah do not know where the chiastic or fold-over structures in the text start and stop.
+It is only a starting point, but one direct impact of this website is to help readers know where the chiastic or fold-over structures in the text of Isaiah start and stop.
 The chapter numbering added in the middle ages does not typically align with those structures.
-Therefore, it is exceedingly difficult to read and study Isaiah.
+Because of that, it is exceedingly difficult to read and study Isaiah.
 To see charts on these structures, click on the button below, and then on that page, click the links to any of the several charts provided.

 Recent Posts